ChristophJud/GPR/README.md

 * Store/load into/from hdf5 files

 ## Issues
-* Load/Save of product and sum kernel

 ## References
 A thorough introduction can be found in the open book of C.E.
 Rasmussen: Rasmussen, Carl Edward.
 [Gaussian processes for machine learning.](http://www.gaussianprocess.org/gpml/) (2006).

 ## License
 GPR itself is licensed under the Apache 2.0 license.
 It depends, however, on other open source projects, which are distributed under different licenses.
-These are [Eigen](http://eigen.tuxfamily.org) and [Boost](http://www.boost.org).
+These are [Eigen](http://eigen.tuxfamily.org), [LAPACK](http://www.netlib.org/lapack/) and [Boost](http://www.boost.org).